hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 - TODO: Talk about how hyperparameters are tuned to improve aesthetic quality of the output.
 Show examples of things that work and things that do not.
+- TODO: Mention the corresponding project functioning on GitHub.

 But we want to make a near real time web service out of this, and so we look for extensions of this algorithm.